kelseyhightower/jira-on-kubernetes/README.md

 ### Configure Jira

-Access you Jira install using a local port forward.
+Access your Jira install using a local port forward.
 You don't want to get hacked right out of the gate.

 ```
 kubectl port-forward jira-3035538708-picc5 8080:8080